 - Keep children and pets away from bird feeding areas.

-- Listen to local newscasts and birding news to stay abreast of bird disease outbreaks.
+- Listen to local newscasts and birding news to stay informed about bird disease outbreaks.

-By knowing how to recognize bird diseases and understanding what steps to take when illness occurs, birders can minimize the outbreak among their backyard birds and keep local bird populations healthy and thriving.
+By knowing how to recognize bird diseases and understanding what steps to take when illness occurs, birders can minimize the outbreak in their yard and keep local bird populations healthy and thriving.